iodriller/Google-Image-Mining-and-PyTorch-CNN/README.md

 ### Examples

-There are two jupyter notebooks that shows how to do image mining and running CNN:
+There are two jupyter notebooks that shows how to do image mining and run CNN:

 - __[example_1:](https://github.com/iodriller/Google-Image-Mining-and-PyTorch-CNN/blob/master/example_1.ipynb)__ - Mines google images based on a list of keywords, then runs PyTorch CNN and returns the network.
 Also, provides an accuracy metric.
-- __[example_2:](https://github.com/iodriller/Google-Image-Mining-and-PyTorch-CNN/blob/master/example_2.ipynb)__ - This is for google image search only.
+- __[example_2:](https://github.com/iodriller/Google-Image-Mining-and-PyTorch-CNN/blob/master/example_2.ipynb)__ - This is for google image search/download only.
 With just couple of lines, you can mine quite a bit images automatically.

 ### References